octopus-network/pallet-octopus-appchain/docs/Appchain_Guide.md

 OctopusAppchain: pallet_octopus_appchain::{Module, Call, Storage, Config<T>, Event<T>, ValidateUnsigned},
 ```

-You can see the last commit of [Barnacle](https://github.com/octopus-network/barnacle) for a whole changes.
+You can see the last commit of [Barnacle](https://github.com/octopus-network/barnacle) for whole changes.

 #### Generate and update Chain Spec file